brusMX/promitor-tests/metrics-alerting/README.md

 **Critical**

-Alerts set with label "critial" are handled as Slack messages but they are also sent to our paging managemet tool: those will definitiely ask for an operator to take a look and fix the issue.
+Alerts set with label "critical" are handled as IM messages but they are also sent to our paging management tool: those will definitiely ask for an operator to take a look and fix the issue.

 We can use those alerts as part of the "status aggregation" alert: your service